 The Bok Honours Year Scholarship in Astrophysics may be awarded each year to an outstanding student intending to study Astrophysics in the Honours program at RSAA.

-Full details of all scholarships for ANU programs (including RSAA-specific scholarships) can be found at the ANU Scholarships page.
+Full details of all scholarships for ANU programs (including RSAA-specific scholarships) can be found on the ANU Scholarships page.